markosankovic/notes/books/Motors for Makers/2 Preliminary Concepts.md

 The penalty for motor efficiency is more than just wasted power.
 The copper loss in the armature produces heat equal to I²Rm.
 If this heat grows too large, it can damage the motor and the surrounding circuitry.

 ## 2.5 Summary

+When you're selecting a motor, it's important to clearly understand the specifications provided by the manufacturer.
+These specifications center on four physical quantities: current, voltage, speed and torque.

+We concern ourselves with two extreme conditions: the no-load condition (rotates quickly without load) and the stall condition (motor fully exerts itself but fails to move the load).
+These conditions play a central role in determining a motor's torque-speed curve.

+Two important electrical characteristics are iron loss and copper loss.
+Iron loss is the current needed to energize the motor's electromagnets.
+Copper loss is the resistive heating (I^2R) within the armature.

+To keep wasted power to a minimum, the motor's peak efficiency should be reached during normal operation.
+Efficiency is the ratio of mechanical power to electrical power.